Darknet - What Is It and How Can I Access It?

 Conclusion

 There are plenty of reasons to check out the Darknet.
-The most interesting of these is probably to take a first-hand look at something that most people haven't.
+The most compelling is probably to take a first-hand look at something that most people avoid.
 Beyond that, it's also refreshing to read news and stories which aren't hyped or pushed by marketing algorithms.
 While visiting isn't illegal, it also isn't for the faint of heart.
 If you're only expecting to find journalists and dissidents, you're in for a rude awakening.

-Like basically everything digital, when snooping around the Darknet, it's important to neither lose your sense of proportion nor to throw caution to the wind.
+Like basically everything digital, when snooping around the Darknet, try not to lose your sense of proportion or to throw caution to the wind.

-With that said, Tor browser is much more than just the Darknet, also providing a means for those who live under dictatorships to stay informed about what's not reported by government propaganda.
+With that said, the Tor browser is much more than just the Darknet, also providing a means for those who live under dictatorships to stay informed about what government propaganda doesn't report.
 It also greatly anonymizes surfing the Clearnet, making all Internet activity you engage in safer in the process.
 For that reason alone, installing and downloading the software is highly recommended.

 FAQs

 To enter the Darknet, you'll need special software, like the Tor browser.
 This browser can also be used to surf the Clearnet with greater anonymity.
-In terms of appearance, Tor looks very similar to most other browsers like Firefox or Chrome, however, it offers greater functionality.
+Tor looks very similar to other browsers like Firefox or Chrome, however, it offers greater functionality.
 Once you've connected to Tor, you can explore the Darknet or surf the Clearnet.
-Darknet pages will have .onion domain names.
+Darknet pages have domain names that end in .onion.

-No, neither downloading a Darknet-capable browser, like Tor, nor surfing the Darknet are illegal.
+No, neither downloading a Darknet-capable browser, like Tor nor surfing the Darknet are illegal.
 Most of the products and services that are offered on the Darknet are illegal though.
-Should you visit a site with prohibited or illegal content, even inadvertently, you could be liable to criminal prosecution.
+If you visit a site with prohibited or illegal content, even by accident, you could be liable to criminal prosecution.
 A fine line exists between what is allowed and what isn't, so tread carefully.

 The Darknet is great for securely sending emails or anonymously listening to a radio station.
 Through a reputable link index, you can even find funny or interesting pages.
 Tor browser can be used for surfing the Clearnet as well, making whatever you do there more anonymous.
 For precisely this reason, it's the go-to tool for journalists, dissidents, and whistleblowers.